GowthamiAkula/git-solved-23P31A0501/GIT_JOURNEY.md

 ## Task Summary
-Cloned instructor's repository with pre-built conflicts and resolved all merge conflicts across multiple branches using proper Git workflows.
+Cloned instructor's repository with pre-built conflicts and resolved all merge conflicts across multiple branches using proper Git workflows successfully.

 ## Commands Used